 Dr. Kirkman and her team are working to identify novel approaches to combat treatment failures and the development antibiotic resistance.
 She has been the recipient of various teaching awards as well as the William Randolph Hearst Clinical Scholar Award.
 Additionally, Dr. Kirkman maintains clinical practice in Infectious Diseases where her focus is on the treatment of persistent and difficult to treat infections.

-- Project Focus:: Malaria treatment alternatives
+- Overview: Malaria treatment alternatives